trancong12102/react-docker-runtime-env/README.md

 # React + Docker runtime environment variables

 This is a simple example of how to use environment variables in a Vite + React project running in a Docker container.
+Also works with Next.js, or any other framework that build to javascript files.

 ## How does it work?